 The Remote Work category has been cooling over the past 6 years of tracked data.
 Total launches went from 144 in 2021 to 12 in 2026.

-Average engagement ratio across all Remote Work launches sits at 0.33.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Remote Work launches: 0.33.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Depends on what's declining.
 If volume drops but engagement rises, the market is maturing.
 That's often good for existing players.
 If both drop, the category may be dying.
 The quarterly breakdown on each page tells you which pattern you're seeing.